Transferring your files from one Mac to another is really easy with Migration Assistant. But what happens when you run into a problem?

 Reasons Why Mac Migration Assistant Stuck

 There are a few reasons why Migration Assistant on your Mac can get stuck.
 Your WIFI dropping out and not making a good connection.

 The wrong Ethernet cable or USB cable.
 If you see the message ‘looking for source’.
 It means your new Mac just can’t see where it’s supposed to be reading your files from.
-It can’t see your old Mac for some reason.
+It can’t see your old computer for some reason.

 One of the most reliable ways of migrating with Migration Assistant.
 And it means you don’t have to rely on your old Mac while the migration happens.
-Is to use a Time Machine backup.
+Is to use a Mac Time Machine backup.